• Skip to primary navigation

 • Place the dough onto a floured surface and roll out to around 3cm thickness using a well floured rolling pin.

-• If you don’t have a rolling pin, pressing gently with the back of your hand will suffice.
+• If you don’t have a rolling pin, pressing gently with the back of your hand to flatten the dough.

 • Using a 6cm round cutter stamp out your scones and place them on a greased and floured baking sheet.